OriginalEXE/Optimize-Images-Resizing/readme.txt

 Nothing special to show.
 The only UI is in the Media settings page where a simple button is added for cleaning previously uploaded images

 == Changelog ==

+= 1.2.0 =
+* Improve performance by returning the correct response after image is resized.
+* Improve performance by returning response immediately if image size is already found.
+* Avoid removing image sizes that are added via 'image_size_names_choose' filter (they get generated anyway on the Media screen).

 = 1.1.0 =
 * Improve the process of removing unwanted image sizes on image upload (props @bcole808)